 Excellent writing skills.
 The intern must be able to write clearly for a general audience.

 Excellent photographic composition and editing skills.
-Ability to use a SLR camera.

 Proven research skills and ability to quickly evaluate the quality and relevance of many different types of Web resources.